nephio-project/docs/content/en/docs/porch/user-guides/porchctl-cli-guide.md

 Several commands in the `porchctl rpkg` group support package authoring:

 * `init` - Initializes a new package revision in the target repository.
-* `clone` - Creates a clone of a source package in the target repository.
+* `clone` - Creates a clone of a source package revision in the target repository.
 * `copy` - Creates a new package revision from an existing one.
-* `push` - Pushes package resources into a remote package.
+* `push` - Pushes package revision resources into a remote package.
-* `del` - Deletes one or more packages in registered repositories.
+* `del` - Deletes one or more package revisions in registered repositories.

 The `porchctl rpkg init` command can be used to initialize a new package revision.
-Porch server will create and initialize a new package (as a draft) and save it in the specified repository.
+Porch server will create and initialize a new package revision (as a draft) and save it in the specified repository.

 ```bash
 $ porchctl rpkg init new-package --repository=porch-test --workspace=my-workspace -n porch-demo